bvgastel/xmas/design/decision/readme-c++-tools.md

 # Useful C++ Software libraries

+## Modification history

+* 18-12-2014 Guus Bonnema: adding problem definition, history and conclusion (summary).
+* 03-12-2014 Stefan Versluys: document creation and subsequent modification

+## Problem definition

+We need to know what libraries to use next to the user interface ~~FLTK~~ `Qt`.
 This is a comparison of tools that can be used for the project.

-The GUI libraries are FLTK.
-The product is a standalone application and data is currently JSON structured.
+The product is a standalone application and data is currently `JSON` structured.
 The main properties that this application will need are multi threading or processing, inter process communication, serialization, regular expressions, streaming, exception handling.

+## Conclusion

+The package `Boost` is the recommended set of libraries to use for features our user interface does not provide.
+See final conclusion at the end of this readme.

+## Comparison of libraries that could be used.

   - [POCO C++]
   - [NCBI]